himself949/react_redux_demo_recipes/README.md

-React + Redux app created using guidelinea and CSS from Codecademy's Learn Redux course
+React + Redux app created using guidelines and CSS from Codecademy's Learn Redux course

 Users can click on different recipes icons in the All Recipes list and add them to the favourite's list Users can also click on different recipes icons from the favourites list and remove them.
 This returns them to the All Recipes list.